 Not infrequently a real estate speculator would buy some run-down houses in the inner city, make cosmetic repairs and sell them to inner-city, black residents who bought them using the new FHA mortgage.
 FHA appraisers would overestimate the value of the houses and banks would lend the money knowing FHA guaranteed they’d get paid back 100% after any foreclosures.
 The new homeowners would soon find out the houses needed lots of expensive repairs they couldn’t afford.
 Having only put $200 down (often paid by the sellers) and looking at huge repair expenses, many of the new defrauded homeowners walked away.
 (McClaughry, 1975.)

 FHA would slowly foreclose and then leave the houses abandoned for long periods of time.
-Many abandoned houses were completely vandalized which hurt inner-city neighborhoods.
+Many abandoned houses were completely vandalized which hurt the value of the rest of the homes in those inner-city neighborhoods.

 By 1972 in Detroit, for example, FHA had already foreclosed on 35% of the mortgages they made in 1968 in one program.

-In the end, FHA bulldozed huge numbers of the homes they had foreclosed on and ended up owning.
+In the end, FHA bulldozed huge numbers of homes they had earlier foreclosed on and abandoned.